10 Skills Essential for Operating Room Nurses

 Answering the Pager Is Considered a Circulating Nurse Duty by Most Surgeons

 OR nurses are dedicated to their jobs.
-They come in on-call weekends, holidays and any other time they are needed.
-Depending on the facility nurses work in they may have to cover a lot of calls, or just one shift a week.
+They come to work for emergencies when on-call during weekends, holidays and any other time they are needed.
+Depending on the facility nurses work in, they may have to cover a lot of call, or just one shift a week.

 It is vital for the new nurse to be dedicated.
 The first year in an operating room it seems like everything s/he does is wrong, or at the least, not quite right.
 Staff and doctors are particularly picky when the nurse is new.
 Anyone who has been in an OR less than a year is considered new.